-Distant Education Track: The first year of the 17 month program includes course work (lectures and laboratory exercises) using distance education technology.
-The first-year student is required to complete oncampus laboratory sessions, at the beginning, mid-semester and during the final two weeks of the fall and spring semesters.
+Distance-Hybrid Education Track: The first year of the 17 month program includes course work (lectures and laboratory exercises) using distance education technology.
+The first-year student is required to complete laboratory sessions on the UAMS Main Campus (Little Rock), at the beginning, mid-semester and during the final two weeks of the fall and spring semesters.
 During the final six months of the program, students complete an internship at a program-approved clinical affiliation site.

+MLT-TO-MLS PROGRAM

-MLT-to-MLS Distance Learning Program: The MLT-to-MLS Distance Learning program allows medical laboratory technicians with an associate degree to complete the B.S. degree in Medical Laboratory Sciences in three to five semesters through a combination of distance education and concentrated laboratory experiences.
+The MLT-to-MLS Distance Learning program allows medical laboratory technicians with an associate degree to complete the B.S. degree in Medical Laboratory Sciences in three to five semesters through a combination of distance education and a concentrated laboratory experience.

-Prior to enrollment in the program, applicants must complete 78 credits to include:
+Prior to enrollment in the program, applicants must complete 82 credits to include:

 Area/Typical Course Title Minimum Credits

 CORE CURRICULUM

 ENGLISH/COMMUNICATION

+English Composition

-English Composition 6
+Two-semester sequence of English Composition 6

+Speech Communication

-Speech Communication 3
+Fundamentals of Speech or Speech Communication 3

 FINE ARTS/HUMANITIES

-Fine Arts [Art (including Architecture and Film) Music, or Theatre Art] 1 3
+Fine Arts

+Music, Art, Theater 3

+Humanities

-Humanities [Philosophy, Political Science, Literature, or Humanities] 2 3
+Philosophy, Political Science, Literature, or Humanities 3

 SOCIAL SCIENCES

+History

-History of Civilization/World History 3
+History of Civilization or World History 3

-American History or National Government 3
+History of the United States or National Government 3

+Social Sciences

-Social Sciences [Psychology, Sociology, Anthropology, Geography, or Economics] 6
+Social Sciences [Psychology, Sociology, Anthropology, Geography, or 6

-Electives 3 30 57
+Economics] -

+ELECTIVES 21

+SUBTOTAL 48

-^{6} hours of core curriculum may be completed after enrolling in the program but prior to graduation.
+\6 hours of core curriculum may be completed after enrolling in the program but must be completed prior to graduation.